Professor Louise Bowman

 Professor of Medicine & Clinical Trials, and Honorary Consultant Physician (Lipidology)

 - Clinical Trial Service Unit

 - MRC PHRU Programme Leader

-She is also Co-principal Investigator for the ASCEND trial which is studying the effects of aspirin and of omega-3 fatty acid supplementation for the primary prevention of cardiovascular disease in 15,000 people with diabetes.
-She was on the clinical team that coordinated the landmark MRC/BHF Heart Protection Study and the more recent SEARCH (Study of the Effectiveness of Additional Reductions in Cholesterol and Homocysteine) trial which evaluated an intensive cholesterol-lowering regimen compared with a standard regimen, and a folic-acid based homocysteine-lowering regimen with placebo in 12,000 heart attack survivors.
+Prof Bowman is also Co-principal Investigator for the recently-reported ASCEND trial, which studied the effects of aspirin and of omega-3 fatty acid supplementation for the primary prevention of cardiovascular disease in 15,000 people with diabetes, and for the REVEAL study, an international clinical trial that assessed the efficacy and safety of the CETP-inhibitor, anacetrapib, in 30,000 high-risk individuals.

 Through her work on large-scale trials in cardiovascular disease she has developed a specialist interest in Clinical Trials Methodology and is Director of the Oxford CTSU Hub for the MRC Network of Hubs for Trials Methodology Research (HTMR).
 Her focus is on the development, application and widespread promotion of methods to enhance the design and conduct of trials to ensure high quality outputs and reliable results at low cost.

 Randomization versus Real-World Evidence.
 Reply.

 Collins R. et al, (2020), N Engl J Med, 383

 The Magic of Randomization versus the Myth of Real-World Evidence.

 Collins R. et al, (2020), N Engl J Med, 382, 674 - 678